Topics Map > Online Learning > Tools & Technology > Recorded Presentations

 InterPro - Online Learning - Tools & Technology - Recorded Presentations - Using Camtasia to Create Recorded Presentations

-Camtasia, published by TechSmith, is a software application for creating video tutorials and presentations from screen video capture.
-This app is designed to record the screen, edit and customize professional quality videos, and share them with anyone on any device.
-Anything that is put on the computer screen, can be captured in the recording.
+Camtasia, published by TechSmith, is a software application for creating video tutorials and presentations from a webcam and screen video capture.
+This application is designed to record video and audio, edit and customize professional-quality videos, and share them with anyone on any device.
+Anything that is put on the computer screen can be captured in the recording.

-- UW Madison Campus faculty, staff and students working on course can find information on licensing here
+- UW-Madison faculty, staff, and students can find information on licensing here.

-- Instructors with a Engineering Professional Development (EPD) affiliation may contact InterPro Online Support for assistance
+- Instructors with an Interdisciplinary Professional Programs (InterPro) affiliation may contact InterPro Online Support for assistance.

 Preparing Your Presentation

-- Use the EPD PowerPoint Template, which models best practices for slide design.
+- Use the InterPro PowerPoint Template, which models best practices for slide design.
 See InterPro - Online Learning - Teaching Resources for Instructors - PowerPoint Template.

-- Avoid use of dates, module #s, course #s, and other instance-specific information on the slides themselves, in order to increase reusability for future courses.
+- Avoid the use of dates, module numbers, course numbers, and other instance-specific information on the slides in order to increase reusability in future courses.

 - Start a new project in Camtasia (File > New Project).

-- Cue materials (PowerPoint, websites, or other programs) to go into full screen mode.
+- Cue materials (PowerPoint, websites, or other programs).

 - Save and zip the project file.